Mirrored-self misidentification: Case two: patient FE

 Patient FE was also in early stages of dementia but experienced impaired facial processing rather than mirror agnosia.
 His distorted perception of his reflection in the mirror made him unable to pair the reflection to a memory of the appearance of his own face.
 This prompted him to believe that the person in the mirror was someone other than himself.
 Because not all patients with impaired facial processing develop mirrored-self misidentification, such as patients with prosopagnosia, there needed to be a second factor to explain FE's delusions.
 Neuropsychological testing showed that FE had extensive cranial damage in his right hemisphere.
 He had poor visual memory and visuoconstructional problems whilst retaining basic visuoperceptual skills.
 These impairments made FE unable to use logic to reject his belief that the person in the mirror was someone other than him.
-From this case study, researchers concluded that while not all patients with impaired facial processing develop mirrored-self misidentification, when the impairment is paired with damage to the belief evaluation system in the right dorsolateral prefrontal cortex, the delusion will develop in other countries.
+From this case study, researchers concluded that while not all patients with impaired facial processing develop mirrored-self misidentification, when the impairment is paired with damage to the belief evaluation system in the right dorsolateral prefrontal cortex, the delusion will develop.